 How can I ensure that the email lists are deduped?

 Within the Audience Element of your voyage, you can make sure that your emails are “deduped” by selecting the check box next to “Remove Internal Duplicates” that is under the filter options.
-This setting is automatically checked and will only remove duplicated emails that you have within your audience list.
+This option is set be default and will only remove duplicated emails that you have within your audience list.